Frameworks can help to structure and simplify inductive reasoning.

 5) Temporality – Are there time-based dependencies (e.g. causes precede effects)?

-For causal relationships, causes must precede effects.
+For causal relationships, causes most often precede effects.
 For example, if depression causes disruptions to sleep, then other symptoms of depression should precede sleep problems.
 If depression and sleep problems are concurrent (as they often are), then causality is more difficult to establish.

 6) Strength – Is there a strong association between variables?